dunglas/kdDoctrineGuardFacebookConnectPlugin/README.md

-# kdDoctrineGuardFacebookConnectPlugin: Facebook Connect for symfony
+# Facebook Connect for symfony and sfGuard

 _kdDoctrineGuardFacebookConnectPlugin_ provides an easy way to sign into a symfony 1 application using a Facebook account.